Agoric/documentation/main/reference/zoe-api/zoe-helpers.md

 - **issuerKeywordRecord** **IssuerKeywordRecord**
 - Returns: **Promise&lt;PaymentPKeywordRecord>**

-Saves all of the issuers in an **issuersKeywordRecord** to ZCF, using the method [**zcf.saveIssuer()**](./zoe-contract-facet.md#zcf-saveissuer-issuer-keyword).
+Saves all of the issuers in an **IssuersKeywordRecord** to ZCF, using the method [**zcf.saveIssuer()**](./zoe-contract-facet.md#zcf-saveissuer-issuer-keyword).

 This does **not** error if any of the keywords already exist.
 If the keyword is